Send Feedback

 Report categories & the P0 fast-track

 When you report something, you can tell us what kind of harm it is.
-The most dangerous categories — doxxing, swatting threats, non-consensual intimate imagery (NCII), and threats of violence— are treated as P0: the reported post is immediately hidden from public view (reversibly)while every moderator is paged to review it right away.
+The most dangerous categories — sexual content involving a minor (child safety), non-consensual intimate imagery (NCII), doxxing, swatting threats, and threats of violence — are treated as P0: every moderator is paged to review it right away, every time.
+The reported post is also hidden from public view (reversibly) when the report is corroborated — by our own safety scanner, by a second independent reporter, or by the reporter’s established track record — so a single false report can’t silence a post; an uncorroborated report still pages every moderator immediately.
 Stalking, impersonation, and harassment are P1; spam and other reports are P2.
 A P0 hide is never a hard delete — the author and our team can still see it, and we restore anything reported in error.

 Identity resolution — the standard we hold ourselves to